 Should have won in 1978: In case you can’t tell, Smith deserved it.

-One of the greatest things about Meryl Streep in Kramer vs. Kramer is that it shows how well she understands her characters and the deep level of empathy she has for them.
-Writer/director Robert Benton and Dustin Hoffman (who functioned as a collaborator on the project) couldn’t understand what would make a mother leave her husband and child, then come back.
-She was a mystery to them.
-Thankfully, they sought Streep’s advice.
-It turned out she had a lot of wisdom for them, and she essentially rewrote her character from scratch.
+One of the greatest things about Streep in Kramer vs. Kramer is that it shows how well she understands her characters and the deep level of empathy she has for them.
+Writer/director Robert Benton and co-star Dustin Hoffman couldn’t understand what would make a mother leave her husband and child, then come back.
+Thankfully, they sought Streep’s advice and she essentially rewrote her character from scratch.
 And there it was: a woman who felt stifled by life because she wanted more.
 She wanted a career and a life, and society told her not to go after those things.
-It would have been so easy to make her a villain or two dimensional, but Streep made this woman beautiful and complicated.
+It would have been easy to make her a two-dimensional villain but Streep made this woman beautiful and complicated.

 Should have won in 1979: Streep.